Minnesota’s Economic News — W/E 7/1/22

-It is no secret that high and increasing child care costs are becoming a big concern around Minnesota, especially rural areas.
-Parents on a regular basis in Minnesota as well as the rest of the country face high prices or lack of childcare providers.
+It is no secret that high and increasing child care costs are becoming a big concern around Minnesota.
+This is the case especially in rural areas.
+Parents in Minnesota as well as the rest of the country face high prices or lack of childcare providers.
 Current programs that have been in place to assist low income parents have failed to address the needs of these families.

-While the state has taken some action in addressing the childcare crisis, not much has been done to address shortage of child care providers.
-The recent proposals to expand financial assistance available for families to enroll in Early Learning programs is one of the examples.
-This proposal in a nutshell does nothing to lower the price of care or incentivize additional supply of services.
+While the state has taken some action in addressing the childcare crisis, those proposals fail to address the underlying cause of high prices.
+Those proposal also do not deal with shortage.
+The recent proposals to expand financial assistance available for families to enroll in Early Learning programs is a good example of that.
+This proposal, like other ones, does nothing to address what is causing high prices.
+Instead it will increase demand while doing nothing to incentivize more supply.

-In as much as families face high prices, shortage of providers is becoming a much bigger issue due to the increased exit of family care centers.
-While Minnesota is one of the least affordable state for center based care, its family based care is one of the most affordable in the nation.
-One way to ease the burden of cost for families therefore would be to incentivize the entry of more family based care centers.
+But one of the main issues contributing to lack of affordability is the fact that family childcare providers, which are cheaper compared to centers, are leaving market at high rates.
+While Minnesota is one of the least affordable state for center based care, it is one of the the most affordable state in the nation when looking at family child care providers.
+So, one way to ease the burden of cost for families would be to incentivize the entry of more family child care providers.

-Prices are indeed high, but to make them lower the state has to address issues leading to these high prices.
-These include but are not limited to regulations placed on supply.
-For in as long as new providers continue to exit at an irreplaceable rate, prices will remain high, services will still be scarce, and parents will have no use for these subsidies that keep on coming.
+Legislators need to address issues leading to these high prices.
+These include excessive regulations.
+In as long as new providers continue to exit the market at high rates, prices will remain high, services will still be scarce, and parents will have no use for these subsidies that keep on coming.